ibm-cloud-docs/speech-to-text/http.md

     ```
     {: pre}

-### Using cookies with sessions
+## Using cookies with sessions
 {: #cookies}

 For session-based requests to succeed, the client must enable cookies.
-The initial `POST sessions` request to establish a session returns a cookie for the session via the `Set-Cookie` response header; the client must return the cookie with all requests that use the session.
+The initial `POST /v1/sessions` request to establish a session returns a cookie for the session via the `Set-Cookie` response header; the client must return the cookie with all requests that use the session.
 To exchange cookies with the service, the cURL examples provided for session-based requests use the following options:

 -   The `--cookie-jar` (`-c`) option directs cURL to write the cookie that it receives from the service to the specified file (`cookies.txt`).
 -   The `--cookie` (`-b`) option causes cURL to pass the cookie to the service.
 The command reads the cookie from the specified file.

 Cookies are stored as key-value pairs in the cookie-jar file.
-For example, for a session with ID `3080818927c8b9d82c578404381dcf4b`, the service returns the following `Set-Cookie` request header with its response to the `POST sessions` method:
+For example, for a session with ID `3080818927c8b9d82c578404381dcf4b`, the service returns the following `Set-Cookie` request header with its response to the `POST /v1/sessions` method:

 ```bash
 Set-Cookie: SESSIONID=3080818927c8b9d82c578404381dcf4b26832997; Secure; HttpOnly